VBalaguera/VBalaguera/README.md

 - I am a front-end dev from Madrid.
 - I’m interested in creating neat stuff,
 - learning about stuff, rinse and repeat.
-- I’m currently learning Django, Typescript, and making Node.js projects.
+- I’m currently learning AWS black magic, and making React/Vue projects.
 - I’m looking to collaborate on anything that looks fun.
 - Wanna code together?
 You can reach me at [victorbalaguera@protonmail.com](mailto:victorbalaguera@protonmail.com).